kirekire95/iot-summer-project-nfc-jwt-door---iot/README.md

 ### Platform

-In general, most of the things are running locally which I found gave a great developer experience as well as a greater control over how each service is running.
+In general, most of the services are running locally off the cloud which I found provided a great developer experience as well as a greater control over how each service is running.
 I also however tried out hosting all of the services separately, and that works fine as well except for the websocket issue which lead me into hosting the Next.js application locally as a custom server for the time being.

 - **Postgres** - I use a hosted postgres solution from [Heroku](https://www.heroku.com) to manage my Prisma ORM, but it could just as well be hosted locally too for faster performance.
 It is just that if I were to deploy this on for example Vercel in the future, then it would be more convenient to have the Postgres database already hosted somewhere other than on your own computer for everything to go more smoothly.